 If you’ve done any shopping around for cowboy hats, you’ve noticed how many different styles are out there.
 From the iconic cowboy hats for men like Clint Eastwood and John Wayne to the modern cowboy-ish hats hipsters wear, there’s a lot to consider when buying one.

 Cowboy hat styles have changed so much throughout the years.
-But picking the right style of cowboy hat can be confusing, especially if you are shopping around for your first one.
+But picking the right style of cowboy hat for your night out dancing can be confusing, especially if you are shopping around for your first one.

 A Brief History of Cowboy Hats

 Cowboy hats were developed out of necessity.
 Before THE cowboy hat–the one we think of when we hear the word “cowboy hat”– was designed, cowboys wore all sorts of hats.
 Everything from Tophats to Civil War hats were worn by the first cowboys and ranchers in the American West.

 And while these designs provided some protection from the sun and rain, they weren’t ideal.

 It wasn’t until John Stetson that cowboy hats for men were transformed forever.
 Stetson came from a long line of hat makers.
 But when this East Coaster fell ill to tuberculosis in the 1860s, he headed to the wild west to recover and try his hand at striking gold.